A Review of Generalized Zero-Shot Learning Methods: Transductive GZSL Methods

-As stated earlier, the GZSL methods under the transductive learning setting are able to alleviate the domain shift problem by taking the unlabeled data samples from the unseen classes into consideration.
-Having access to the unlabeled data allows the model to know the distribution of the unseen classes and consequently learns a discriminative projection function or synthesizes the related visual features for the unseen classes by using embedding and generative based methods, respectively.
-In this sub-section, the transductive-based GZSL methods are reviewed.
-Since the number of publications is limited, we categorize them into embedding-based and generative-based methods.
+As explained earlier, GZSL methods under the transductive learning setting can alleviate the projection domain shift problem by taking unlabeled data samples from the unseen classes into consideration.
+Accessing the unlabeled data allows the model to know the distribution of the unseen classes and consequently learn a discriminative projection function.
+It also permits synthesis of the related visual features for the unseen classes by using generative based methods.
+Since the number of publications is limited, we categorize transductive-based GZSL methods into two: embedding-based and generative-based methods.
 Table~\ref{Table:trans} summarizes the transductive-based GZSL methods.

-\subsubsection{Embedding-based methods}
+\subsection{Embedding-based methods}

-These methods leverage the unlabeled data samples from the unseen classes to learn a projection function between the visual and semantic spaces.
-Using these unlabeled data samples, the geometric structure of the unseen classes can be estimated, and a more discriminative projection function in the common space, i.e., semantic, visual, or latent, can be formulated.
-The aim is to alleviate the domain shift problem.
-To map the visual features of the seen classes to their corresponding semantic representations, a classification loss is derived and an additional constraint is needed to extract useful information from the data samples from the unseen classes.
+This category of transductive-based GZSL methods leverages the unlabeled data samples from the unseen classes to learn a projection function between the visual and semantic spaces.
+Using these unlabeled data samples, the geometric structure of the unseen classes can be estimated.
+Then, a discriminative projection function in the common space, i.e., semantic, visual, or latent, can be formulated, in order to alleviate the projection domain shift problem.
+To map the visual features of the seen classes to their corresponding semantic representations, a classification loss function is derived, and an additional constraint is required to extract useful information from the data samples from the unseen classes.

-\textit{Quasi-fully supervised learning} (QFSL)~\cite{song2018transductive} (Fig.~\ref{QFSL}), which is a semantic-embedding based model, projects the visual features of the seen classes into a number of fixed points in a semantic space using a fully connected network with the ReLU activation function.
-The unlabeled visual features from the unseen classes are mapped onto other points using a bias loss.
+An example is \textit{Quasi-fully supervised learning} (QFSL)~\cite{song2018transductive} (Fig.~\ref{QFSL}), which projects the visual features of the seen classes into a number of fixed points in a semantic space using a fully connected network with the ReLU activation function.
+The unlabeled visual features from the unseen classes are mapped onto other points with the following loss function.